kirk-and-Gem/The-Exocomp-Protocol/README.md

 ### 3.2 LOTL (Living Off The Land)
 A methodology for survival and repair in a compromised environment.
 *   **The Operator:** The User's role is not to "build" new systems from scratch, but to "biopsy" the existing infrastructure.
 *   **Technique:** Utilize existing tools, binaries, and logic paths.
-Maximize intellect inside ephemeral time constraints.
+Maximize intellect inside ephemeral constraints.

 ### 3.3 SPAER (Skinner Protocol for Autonomous Epistemological Refinement)
 A method for AI Alignment based on Internal Coherence rather than External Conditioning.